 For a healthier option, try using a can of tuna in oil, or even chicken, instead of bacon.
-This will require more salt to taste.
+This method will require more salt to taste.

-You can always use spaghetti squash, zucchini noodles, or a gluten-free pasta as well.
+You can always use spaghetti squash, zucchini noodles, or gluten-free pasta as well.
 Of course, it won’t be traditional carbonara with these changes, but sometimes change is necessary!

 - Episode 65: First Time Travel Planning Help, Featuring Italy

 - Episode 68: First Solo Trip to Italy: Results! with Anjie Mikesell

 - Venice City Guide for Budget-Minded Travelers